-Every time I go on an awareness campaign such as my recent visit to Sokoto, I’m reminded of the importance of revamping our healthcare system.
+Every time I go on an awareness campaign such as my recent visit to Sokoto, it reminds me of the importance of revamping our healthcare system.

 Let us ensure the health and dignity of the vulnerable people in our society by encouraging better health and lifestyle practices for all.

 Despite the abundance of natural resources and cultural diversity, Nigeria’s health indicators are shockingly poor with high rates of maternal and infant mortality and a low life expectancy.

-Obstetric fistula is a hole between the birth canal and the bladder or rectum, or both, caused by prolonged labour without prompt medical intervention, such as a Caesarean section.
+Obstetric fistula is a hole between the birth canal and the bladder or rectum, or both, caused by prolonged labor without prompt medical intervention, such as a Caesarean section.

-Policymakers must increase access to fistula treatment and promote interventions that can prevent fistula from occurring – routine antenatal care and delivery under the care of a skilled birth attendant such as a doctor, nurse or midwife.
+Policymakers must increase access to fistula treatment and promote interventions that can prevent fistula from occurring routine antenatal care and delivery under the care of a skilled birth attendant such as a doctor, nurse or midwife.